IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

  ```
  REPOSITORY                            TAG                        IMAGE ID       CREATED         SIZE
 localhost/app                         latest                     baa6bb9ad29d   2 minutes ago   544 MB
-docker.io/ibmcom/websphere-liberty    kernel-java8-ibmjava-ubi   7ea3d0a2b3fe   4 hours ago     544 MB
+ibmcom/websphere-liberty    kernel-java8-ibmjava-ubi   7ea3d0a2b3fe   4 hours ago     544 MB
  ```

 - Start the container.
 Note that you are running with both http and https ports: `docker run -d -p 9080:9080 -p 9443:9443 --name=app-instance app`

 - Access the application running in the container:
-  - If you are running in a server, use `curl --insecure https://localhost:9443/app` and ensure you have output that looks like: `<html><h1><font color=green>Simple Servlet ran successfully</font></h1>Powered by WebSphere Liberty  <html>`.
+  - If you are running in a server, or using the web terminal, use `curl --insecure https://localhost:9443/app` and ensure you have output that looks like: `<html><h1><font color=green>Simple Servlet ran successfully</font></h1>Powered by WebSphere Liberty  <html>`.
   - If you are running on a desktop with browser
     -  point your browser to `http://localhost:9080/app` and check that renders a page showing `Simple Servlet ran successfully`.
     - Also point your browser to `https://localhost:9443/app`